SeaOfNodes/Simple/chapter04/README.md

 +-- TypeTuple               (New - represents multi-valued result)
 ```

-We mentioned in [Chapter 2](../chapter02/README.md) that the set of values associated with a Type at a specific Node
-can be conveniently represented as a "lattice".

-Our enhanced Lattice looks like this.
+Our enhanced Lattice looks like this:

 ![Lattice](./docs/lattice.svg)